 The most important and fundamental aspect of Output 2 is that the Annual Review is published and that it is consistent in its reporting.
-It is a fundamental output to the success of the NISED Masterplan.
-The NISED Masterplan includes action points across many outputs in the Masterplan to assist in the collection of information from relevant agencies and departments.
-This output represents the monitoring of the NISED Masterplan's impact for the whole of government and society and is therefore the central keystone for the strategy's impact evaluation.
+It is a fundamental output to the success of the NISED.
+The NISED includes action points across many outputs in the strategic framework to assist in the collection of information from relevant agencies and departments.
+This output represents the monitoring of the NISED's impact for the whole of government and society and is therefore the central keystone for the strategy's impact evaluation.
 It is understood that the Annual Review will gradually improve over the years as the definitional constructs and data collection become more uniformly applied.